-As mentioned before, the training process of Lib-INVENT resembles the training of REINVENT $2.0^{15}$ .
-First, teacher's forcing is used to train the prior model capable of creating chemically valid compounds containing a given scaffold.
-In our case, the prior is an RNN taking a scaffold as an input and returning relevant decorations to connect to all available attachment points of the scaffold, much like the model recently introduced by Arús-Pous et al. The number of outputted molecules corresponds to the batch size.
+As mentioned before, the training process of LibINVENT resembles the training of REINVENT 2.013.
+First, teacher's forcing42 is used to train the prior model capable of creating chemically valid compounds containing a given scaffold.
+In our case, the prior is an RNN taking a scaffold as an input and returning relevant decorations to connect to all available attachment points of the scaffold, much like the model recently introduced by Arús-Pous et al25.
+The number of resulting molecules corresponds to the batch size.

-The generation process can be seen as a sequential conditional likelihood maximisation problem.
+The generation process can be seen as a sequential conditional likelihood maximization problem.
 The output of the model represents a probability distribution over the token space containing all the possible SMILES tokens present in the training dataset enriched by the 'START' and 'END' tokens, given the scaffold and previously generated tokens in the decoration.
-The objective function to be maximised can this be written as:
+The objective function to be maximized can thus be written as:

-Here, $\theta$ represents the network parameters to be determined, $X_i$ , i = 1, ..., T are the random variables corresponding to the tokens while the $x_i$ are the observed (or in this case previously generated) tokens.
+Here, θ represents the network parameters to be determined, X_i , i = 1, ..., T are the random variables corresponding to the tokens while the x_i are the observed (or in this case previously generated) tokens.
 Analogously, S and s refer respectively to the random variable corresponding to the input scaffold and the specific scaffold itself.
 In this work, the scaffold is given a priori and the distribution is therefore deterministic.
 Finally, T is another random variable determining the length of the decoration SMILES string.
 In practice, we do not sample its distribution.
 Instead, the process ends when the 'END' token is sampled.